vainjs/x-agent/README.md

-# x-agent
+# AnyProxy

-A chrome extension allows developers to easily modify and test static resources without needing to update the server
+A chrome extension allows developers to easily modify and test static resources without needing to update the server.

+## Features